 By Dushni Weerakoon

-(Dushni Weerakoon is the Deputy Director at the Institute of Policy Studies of Sri Lanka (IPS).
-To view this article online and to share your comments, visit the IPS Blog ‘Talking Economics’ - http://www.ips.lk/talkingeconomics/)
+[The author, Dr. Dushni Weerakoon is the Deputy Director of the Institute of Policy Studies of Sri Lanka (IPS).
+To view the article online and comment, visit the IPS blog ‘Talking Economics’ – www.ips.lk/talkingeconomics.]